 I really enjoy what I do.
 Translation is something that all of us experience in our lives, but most don’t really acknowledge that.
 Being able to act like a bridge in communication is something special.

 I am my own motivation.
-And that motivation has several parts like create good relationships with clients, being their first option because they really like my work, learn new things (since translators do a lot of research), and being proud of my job and of all of my journey.
+And that motivation has several parts like creating good relationships with clients, being their first option because they really like my work, learning new things (since translators do a lot of research), and being proud of my job and of all of my journey.

 This is how I continue my learning in my area of expertise

 I always try to participate in webinars about the areas I like.
 I have focused on networking in order to discover the wonderful work, tips, articles and publications of colleagues, which are also a great source of knowledge.
-My next plan is to bet on books about CPD and mental health.
 I’m also getting into the world of podcasts!

 This is how I solved a recent communication challenge with a client